 IRREGULAR PERIODS

 If your period is more frequent than the average 21-28 days, there could be a number of reasons for this.
-During puberty, your cycle may be irregular, but it should settle down after a year or two.
-If your period suddenly becomes more frequent, it's always a good idea to speak with a doctor.
+Your cycle may be irregular during puberty, but it should settle down after a year or two.
+If your period suddenly becomes more frequent, speaking with a doctor is always a good idea.
 Irregular periods can be caused by factors such as pregnancy, perimenopause, excessive weight loss or gain, and medical conditions such as PCOS, thyroid problems, uterine fibroids, and endometriosis.

 BLEEDING BETWEEN PERIODS

 Bleeding between periods is not normal and should be evaluated by a doctor.
-Possible causes of this type of bleeding include hormonal contraceptives, injury or trauma, abortion, or miscarriage, STIs, hormone imbalances, stress, uterine fibroids, polyps, and in rare cases, cancer.
-If you experience bleeding between periods, it's important to seek medical attention.
+Possible causes of this type of bleeding include hormonal contraceptives, injury or trauma, abortion or miscarriage, STIs, hormone imbalances, stress, uterine fibroids, polyps, and, in rare cases, cancer.
+If you experience bleeding between periods, seeking medical attention is important.

 Do you ever wonder why your body feels different at certain points during your menstrual cycle?
-It's because there are four distinct phases that make up your menstrual cycle – follicular phase (after period), ovulatory phase (mid-cycle), luteal phase (after ovulation) & finally menstrual/periodic (3-7 days before new cycle).
-Each one has its own set of characteristics and understanding them helps us understand our bodies better and also how best to take care of ourselves during each stage - whether it's increasing physical activity and eating healthy fats during follicular; drinking lots of water and avoiding processed food during ovulatory; practicing self-care activities like yoga and meditation during luteal; or taking OTC medication and applying heat packs on abdomen when having periods!
+It's because four distinct phases make up your menstrual cycle – follicular phase (after a period), ovulatory phase (mid-cycle), luteal phase (after ovulation) & finally, menstrual/periodic (3-7 days before the new cycle).
+Each one has its own set of characteristics, and understanding them helps us understand our bodies better and also how best to take care of ourselves during each stage - whether it's increasing physical activity and eating healthy fats during follicular; drinking lots of water and avoiding processed food during ovulatory; practicing self-care activities like yoga and meditation during luteal; or taking OTC medication and applying heat packs on the abdomen when having periods!
 Understanding these phases can help us stay healthy and happy throughout our monthly cycles!

 Phase 1: Follicular Phase

-TIP: During this time, it can be helpful to increase physical activity and eat foods high in healthy fats, such as nuts and avocados.
+TIP: During this time, increasing physical activity and eating foods high in healthy fats, such as nuts and avocados, can be helpful.

 Phase 2: Ovulation